All Episodes

 This is the key.

-You're going to have a lot of people say to your Democrat buddies, hey man, I love it.
+You're going to have a lot of people say to your Democrat buddies, hey, man, I love it.

-Hillary is clear.
+Hillary is quick.

 She wasn't cleared.